Nike-Inc/backstopper/backstopper-annotation-post-processor/README.md

 }
 ```

-bad request's response will be as follows:
+the response to an empty request will be as follows:

 ```json
 {